 Refer to the pages on Nonresident and Resident tax filing.
-If you are not certain, The Foreign National Tax Resource (FNTR) program will ask you a series of questions based on the substantial presence test to determine your residence status for federal tax filing purposes.
-If you qualify as a nonresident alien for tax purposes, you can use the FNTR program to assist you with federal tax filing.
-If you qualify as a resident alien for tax purposes, you cannot use the tax preparation software in Foreign National Tax Resource but you can still use the resource library to navigate filing your taxes as a resident alien.
-You can also file your taxes with a tax preparation company such as H&R Block or Turbo Tax.
+If you are not certain, Sprintax will ask you a series of questions based on the substantial presence test to determine your residence status for federal tax filing purposes.
+If you qualify as a nonresident alien for tax purposes, you can use the Sprintax program to assist you with federal tax filing.
+If you qualify as a resident alien for tax purposes, you cannot use the Sprintax tax preparation software and want to look at other tax preparation resources such as Turbo Tax or H&R Block.
 Generally, tax treaties do not apply to individuals who qualify as resident aliens for tax purposes, there are of course, exceptions.
-For more information on exceptions, consult the FNTR library regarding closer connections.
-Resident aliens for tax purposes file taxes in the same manner as U.S. citizens and residents.
+For more information on exceptions, consult the IRS publication 901.

-- Checks each type of payment against any applicable tax treaty to ensure that the individual takes advantage of any tax treaty benefits
+- Checks each type of payment against any applicable tax treaty to ensure you take advantage of any tax treaty benefits.

-- Prints the federal tax return and all additional attachments.
-FNTR does not submit your tax return electronically.
+- Provides your tax return and any attachments for download and print.
+Sprintax does not submit your tax return electronically.
 You must print out the forms, sign and mail them.
 Always keep a copy.

-- Provides detailed instructions about how, when and where to submit the tax forms, as well as information about the required documents to attach and complete the tax return filing process.
+- Provides detailed instructions about how, when and where to submit the tax forms.

 No, nonresident aliens for tax purposes cannot file tax reports electronically.
-Once you provide FNTR with all of the required information, the system will auto-fill the appropriate tax forms.
-To complete the tax filing requirement, you must print the forms and mail them to the address provided on the instruction sheet from the Foreign National Tax Resource.
-The address will depend on the form(s) you are filing.
+Once you provide Sprintax with all of the required information, the system will auto-fill the appropriate tax forms.
+To complete the tax filing requirement, you must print the forms and mail them to the address provided.

-FNTR does not prepare your Connecticut tax return.
+Sprintax does prepare your Connecticut tax return for a fee of $29.95.
 For more information about filing your CT tax return, click here.

-If you received taxable income in 2018, the deadline for filing your 2018 return is Monday, April 15, 2019.
-If you had no U.S. income and are only filing Form 8843, the deadline is June 15.
+If you received taxable income in 2019, the deadline for filing your 2019 return has been extended to July 15, 2020. f you had no U.S. income and are only filing Form 8843, the deadline is June 15.
 The deadline refers to the date the envelope is postmarked by the post office.

 If you need more time, you can file Form 4868 to request an automatic extension of time until August 15.
 You will not be notified if the extension request is approved, it is automatic.
 If you owe any taxes, you must still mail the estimated tax payment by April 15 or you will be assessed penalties and interest as of April 15 on any payment owed.
 Be sure to sign and date the forms and keep copies for your records.